 This recipe requires a chill period in the fridge, so don't preheat your oven yet!

-Beat the batter on medium/low speed until the chocolate and vanilla are completely combined and the batter is velvety smooth.
+Melt the chocolate.
+Add the melted chocolate (make sure it is not too hot) and the vanilla extract to the batter.
+Beat on medium/low speed until the chocolate and vanilla are completely combined and the batter is velvety smooth.

-Now, the batter will be thick and resemble brownie batter, loosely cover the cookie batter and refrigerate for 2 hours.
+Loosely cover the cookie batter and refrigerate for 2 hours.

 After the cookie batter has chilled in the refrigerator, preheat the oven to 350°F.